 - Updated: April 12, 2018

-Juventus came into town with a game plan and stepped into the pitch at the Santiago Bernabeu, eager to test out their game plan and it almost worked to perfection, and almost resulted in a week where the Serie A teams would have dominated their La Liga counterparts.
+Juventus came into town with a game plan and stepped into the pitch at the Santiago Bernabeu, eager to test out their game plan and it almost worked to perfection.
+It would have been a week where the Serie A teams dominated their La Liga counterparts.

-However, Juventus seemed to oust Real Madrid from the driving seat and took over as they sought to deal Real Madrid the Italian job blow.
+However, Juventus set out to oust Real Madrid from the driving seat and took over as they sought to deal Real Madrid the Italian job blow.
 Recall when we explained that Real Madrid have been vulnerable to crosses?
 Well, Allegri and his men finally took cognizance of this fact and sought to stun the Santiago Bernabeu faithful.

-The game plan of crosses worked to perfection as all 3 goals that Juventus scored on the night came through crosses from the left side of the opposition defence.
-Douglas Costa was instructed to make mince meat of Marcelo, in a game the latter wouldn’t mind forgetting in a hurry.
+The game plan of crosses worked to perfection as all 3 goals that Juventus scored on the night came through crosses from the left side of the Real’s defence.
+Douglas Costa was instructed to make mincemeat of Marcelo, in a game the latter wouldn’t mind forgetting in a hurry.

-It was a game of two halves, with emphasis on the two legged ties as the halves.
+It was a game of two halves, with emphasis on the two-legged ties as the halves.
 Real dominated away from home, and Juventus did the same.
-Who would have thought that Madrid would struggle for goals on the night whilst conceding three in the process.
+Who would have thought that Madrid would struggle for goals on the night whilst conceding three in the process?
 Nobody also thought Real Madrid would run away 3 nil winners from Turin.
 Football!
 A funny game.

 The game was evened up.
-One more goal from Juventus, and Real Madrid would have to score two against a characteristic Juventus defence that seemed to have regained their resoluteness at the back, alongside a beast mode Buffon in between the sticks.
+One more goal from Juventus and Real Madrid would have to score two against a characteristic Juventus defence that seemed to have regained their resoluteness at the back, alongside a beast mode Buffon in between the sticks.

 Gianluigi Buffon would take no prisoners as he lunged to challenge the referee and received a straight red.
 Vazquez almost shed tears of joy.
 It was the final minutes of the game and Benatia had presented qualification to Real Madrid on a platter of gold to be received by the boots of Ronaldo through the penalty spot.
 The controversy brewed, till Sczsezny was brought in to face Ronaldo who carried the whole pressure on his back.

-One, two steps, and the ball was into the roof of the net.
+One, two steps, and the ball was into the back of the net.
 Real Madrid seemed to have escaped the ‘underdog battering the favorite’ script that seemed to be the case in two major games in this round.
 The events and outcome of the game can only serve to prepare Real Madrid better for what is to come in the last four stages.